 9. Starigrad Paklenica

-Paklenica National Park was established in 1949 and is Croatia’s second oldest national park behind Plitvice Lakes National Park (also a must-see!).
-In all, Croatia is home to stunning national parks, all offering something different.
+Paklenica National Park was established in 1949 and is Croatia’s second oldest national park, behind Plitvice Lakes National Park (also a must-see!).
+Croatia is home to stunning national parks, each offering something different.

-Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons called Velika (Big) Paklenica & Mala (Small) Paklenica in the Velebit mountain, which is Croatia’s largest mountain range.
+Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons, Velika (Big) Paklenica and Mala (Small) Paklenica, in the Velebit mountain range, Croatia’s largest mountain range.

 10. Parenzana Route In Istria